Sahil-Karanth/MacropadFirmware/README.md

 View images and videos of the project at: https://sahil-karanth.github.io/Portfolio/macropad.html

+Please note, the keymap.c file is the one that will be compiled by QMK MSYS to build the .u2f file.
+So to use the keymap_nvim.c file (which replaces the git layer with an nvim layer) you have to make this called keymap.c.

 ## Features

 - **Multiple Macro Layers:** Quickly switch between different modes for various tasks, including layers for general use, programming, Git commands, and Markdown formatting.